Get your older property autumn ready

 It has been a pretty wet summer this year, even by the usual standards of Scotland’s climate.
 While that might be good news for some gardens, it can cause issues for traditional buildings.
 For this reason its best to check your property and maintain some key areas – especially with more wet weather in Autumn/Winter to come.
 Get your older property autumn-ready with our quick guide.

 Probably the most important thing is to make sure your rainwater goods are working effectively.
-When functioning as they should, gutters and downpipes will remove rainwater quickly from the roof without time for it to back up or overspill onto other parts of the building such as the masonry walls.
+If your gutters and downpipes and working well, they will remove rainwater quickly from the roof.
+This means less without time for it to back up or overspill onto other parts of the building such as the masonry walls.

-If you do one thing to prepare your building for the autumn/winter period, it’s to arrange to clear any debris or vegetation from blocking your gutters and downpipes.
+If you do one thing to prepare your building for the autumn/winter period, then arrange to clear any debris or vegetation from blocking your gutters and downpipes.
 Doing this gives your building the best chance to deal with rainfall effectively.

 Other areas to keep an eye on include open joints in external walls or chimney area.
 Open joints and failed pointing can allow more rainwater to penetrate deeper into your building.
 This especially becomes an issue during the ‘freeze-thaw cycle’ during the colder months.
 Repeated freezing and thawing can force the break-up of stonemasonry as the ice expands, damaging the fabric of your building.

 It’s worth keeping an eye out for vulnerable areas, where water might be sneaking in where it shouldn’t.
 For example, if rainwater enters behind a non-traditional material – such as cement harling – the non-breathable nature of the cement prevents the walls for drying out as they were originally intended to.